-While we may have just covered the top causes of construction accidents, there are a few additional common injuries that workers should be explicitly aware of.
+While we may have just covered the top causes of construction accidents, workers should be aware of a few additional common injuries.
 Below you will find a few worthy mentions that might intersect slightly with the above materials but are worth mentioning.

 Slips & Trips

 Slips and trips are somewhat more minor fall injuries.
-They occur when slipping and tripping hazards do not have proper signage, the correct PPE is not being used, or when unguarded materials and items are left out.
+They occur when slipping and tripping hazards do not have proper signage, incorrect PPE is used, or when unguarded materials and items are left out.
 Examples of risks include wet or slick surfaces, oil spills, extension or power cords, abandoned materials or tools, uneven or irregular flooring, and improper lighting.

 Hand Tools & Power Tools

-Injuries when using hand tools and power tools usually result from not using the proper PPE or misusing a tool, or not for its intended purpose.
-This can result in various injuries such as cuts, contusions, crushes, fractures, and more.
-The most common tools that cause construction injury are boxcutters, hammers, drills, saws, grinders and sanders, and shovels.
+Injuries when using hand tools and power tools usually result from improper PPE, misusing a tool, or using a tool for something other than its intended purpose.
+This can result in various injuries, such as cuts, contusions, crushes, fractures, and more.
+The most common tools that cause construction injury are box cutters, hammers, drills, saws, grinders and sanders, and shovels.
 Lack of tool maintenance can also lead to injury when the tool malfunctions or breaks.

 Exposure to Hazardous Materials

-Being exposed to hazardous materials can increase the chance for workers to develop lung and skin diseases.
+Exposure to hazardous materials can increase workers' chance of developing lung and skin diseases.
 As a construction worker, you are often exposed to hazards such as gases, fumes, hazardous dust (such as sawdust, plaster dust, etc.), asbestos, and even toxic mold.
 Injuries due to hazardous material exposure are usually due to not usually proper PPE, such as face masks and ventilators, and not having the correct signage for dangerous areas or skills.

 Useful Tips for Avoiding Construction Industry Injuries